-1) https://pib.gov.in/PressReleasePage.aspx?PRID=1894932
+- 1) https://pib.gov.in/PressReleasePage.aspx?PRID=1894932

-2) OECD ECONOMIC OUTLOOK
+- 2) OECD ECONOMIC OUTLOOK

-3) Crisil Insight report May 2023
+- 3) Crisil Insight report May 2023

-4) World bank website
+- 4) World bank website

-5) IMF World economic outlook April 2023

-6) RBI Financial Stability Report
+- 5) IMF World economic outlook April 2023 6) RBI Financial Stability Report

-- are catalysing the commercial sector to avail more finances from domestic as well as external sources than a year ago. - Driven down by a broad-based moderation in prices, the headline consumer price index (CPI) inflation came down sharply from a peak of 7.8 per cent in April 2022 to 4.3 per cent in May 2023, though core inflation (i.e., excluding food and fuel items) remained somewhat higher at 5.1 per cent. - A combination of monetary policy tightening and supply-side measures led to this disinflation.
+- Driven down by a broad-based moderation in prices, the headline consumer price index (CPI) inflation came down sharply from a peak of 7.8 per cent in April 2022 to 4.3 per cent in May 2023, though core inflation (i.e., excluding food and fuel items) remained somewhat higher at 5.1 per cent. - A combination of monetary policy tightening and supply-side measures led to this disinflation.
 According to the latest household inflation expectations survey (June 2023), inflation expectations of households have been moderating since September 2022. - The improvement in demand conditions has sustained growth, earnings and profitability of the private corporate sector.
 Start-ups across geographies are witnessing a synchronised funding crunch.
 Venture capital (VC) funding has seen a marked downturn across funding stages and sectors from its peak level in 2021.
-Start-ups in India are also facing funding stress.
-Tighter liquidity conditions, uncertain global macroeconomic outlook, and geopolitical fragmentation continue to pose risks that may trigger correction in valuations of these firms and a wave of consolidation. - India's current account deficit (CAD) narrowed to 0.2 per cent of GDP (at current market prices) in Q4:2022-23 from 3.8 per cent and 2.0 per cent in Q2 and Q3 of 2022-23, respectively.
+Startups in India are also facing funding stress.
+Tighter liquidity conditions, uncertain global macroeconomic outlook, and geopolitical fragmentation continue to pose risks that may trigger correction in valuations of these firms and a wave of consolidation. - India's current account deficit (CAD) narrowed to 0.2 per cent of GDP (at current market prices) in Q4:2022-23 from 3.8 per cent and 2.0 per cent in Q2 and Q3 of 202223, respectively.
 A narrowing of the merchandise trade deficit and robust services exports were the major factors that contributed to the decline in the CAD. - The information technology sector has led the robust growth in exports of services.
 Export through technology driven innovations in professional and management consulting services, research and development, drugs and pharmaceutical products and mobile handsets are also gaining global market share.
 The proliferation of global capability centres (GCCs) that provide services such as automation, consulting, AI and machine learning, is instrumental in driving future growth in these dynamic areas.